Why The Ginny & Georgia Cast Looks So Familiar

 Diesel La Torraca as Austin Miller

 La Torraca went on to have a three-episode arc in the Australian drama "Lambs of God," and guest roles in "The Secrets She Keeps" and "Black Comedy" in 2020 before he landed the role American viewers are most likely to recognize him from.
-He was in five episodes of NBC's "La Brea" in 2021.
+He was in six episodes of NBC's "La Brea" in 2021.
 The sci-fi series follows the aftermath of people getting sucked into a sinkhole that opens in the La Brea Tar Pits and entering a time in the past they aren't equipped to deal with.

 Jennifer Robertson as Ellen Baker

-As the worried and anxious mother trying to plan the perfect school sleepovers on "Ginny & Georgia," Jennifer Robertson makes audiences laugh with her one-liners and opinions.
+As Ellen Baker, the worried and anxious mother trying to plan the perfect school sleepovers on "Ginny & Georgia," Jennifer Robertson makes audiences laugh with her one-liners and opinions.
 Creating laughs is nothing new for the actress.
 She's been in a variety of comedy series including "The ½ Hour News Hour" and "Comedy Inc." She also wrote for the latter show as well as "This Hour Has 22 Minutes" and a few other projects.

 Robertson, like many cast members of the Netflix series, previously appeared on the Canadian series "Degrassi: The Next Generation."
 She played Eli's (Munro Chambers) "cool" mom Cece, who lets his girlfriend stay the night and is chill with whatever her son does.
 Cece is incredibly different from Ellen, from the way they discipline their children to how they style their hair.